ποΈ Sketch

 Command:

-sketch render-preset structured
+sketch render --preset structured structured

 Tree output: